 - Chimeric Antigen Receptor (CAR) T-Cell Therapy.
 In this type of immunotherapy, the patient’s own immune cells are genetically engineered to recognize and attack cancer cells.
 Scientists are conducting research to see whether these treatments are effective in patients with AML.
 They are also exploring whether it is possible to use someone else’s engineered immune cells in an “off the shelf” approach, instead of the patient’s own cells, to treat patients more quickly.
 Click here to learn more.

-- Download or order The Leukemia & Lymphoma Society's free booklet, Acute Myeloid Leukemia.
+- Download or order The Leukemia & Lymphoma Society's free booklet, Acute Myeloid Leukemia in Adults.